Home | Collection Directory | Sellers & Links | ManekiNekoClub | Archives

 A happy cat with a cloth pillow, fish, & tall banner.
 The large black characters on the banner declare that he will keep your family/household safe & away from harm.
 The smaller, red ones say "happiness" & "good fortune from now on".
 From Japan.
 The cat is 2.8" (7 cm) tall; painted ceramic, w/ wood & paper for his banner.

-A group of seven Maneki Nekos may represent the Seven Deities:
+A group of seven Maneki Nekos usually represents the Seven Deities:

 This set of 7 Nekos from the Okadakurokawadou Shop represents the "Shichifukujin", also known as "The Seven Deities of Good Fortune" - a group of immortals very popular in Japan.
 Each member has a different origin, carries a different symbolic item, & represents a different kind of good luck: